discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 From now on, if you change the prefix or token in your config.json file, it'll change in your bot file as well.
 You'll be using the prefix variable a lot soon.

 ::: tip
-If you aren't familiar with some of this syntax, it may be because it is ES6 syntax.
+If you aren't familiar with some of this syntax, it may be ES6 syntax.
 If it does confuse you, you should check out [this guide page](/additional-info/es6-syntax.md) before continuing.
 :::

 ## Simple command structure